terrydougan-ai/terrydougan-ai/README.md

 ## Hi, I'm Terry Dougan

-I'm a VP-level produc and technology executive with a background in software engineering, database administration, product operations, technology program management and cross-functional planning.
+I'm a VP-level product and technology executive with a background in software engineering, database administration, product operations, technology program management and cross-functional planning.
 I've spent most of my career building and leading teams that turn strategy into shipped outcomes — and the work below reflects some of the things I find most interesting about that translation problem.

 ### What's in this profile